sptrakesh/http-router/README.md

 Benchmark numbers from [benchmark.cpp](performance/benchmark.cpp) are in the following sections.
 These were by computing the average time to route each URI path 10,000,000 times.
-The Linux numbers were from a VM running on Parallels on a Mac Book Pro 2019 model (limited to 6 of 16 available cores), bare metal numbers may be higher.
-Similarly the Windows numbers where from a VM running on Parallels.
+The Linux numbers were from a VM running on Parallels on a Mac Book Pro 2019 model (limited to 6 of 16 available hardware threads or 3 of 8 CPU cores), bare metal numbers may be higher.
+Similarly, the Windows numbers where from a VM running on Parallels.

 #### Mac OS X
 <details>